-In the survey, the most common answer came from the guys was “ED pills gave me the biggest erection, I could last long with my partner.”
+In the survey, the most common answer came from the guys was “ED pills gave me the biggest erection.
+I could last long with my partner.”
 But, few also shared their experiences, which weren’t so good.

 James—a young entrepreneur—shared his experience with the ED medications which was not so positive.
 He said, “I thought to experiment with my sexual performance and tried an average dose of a PDE inhibitor drug before sex.
 I felt the sudden rush of blood in my body and I could see the veins in my penis were bulging out.
 My heart was racing and it made me sweat.”
-He said though he got a bigger erection that night but later he added that, “my experience was more nerve-wracking rather than pleasing.”
+He said though he got a bigger erection that night later he added that “my experience was more nerve-wracking rather than pleasing.”

 To conclude whether a non-ED patient shall use ED medications or not, let’s have an insight into the working mechanism of these drugs:

 Majority of ED medications available in the market today are based on an FDA approved generic compound called sildenafil citrate.
-Also, compounds like Tadalafil, Vardenafil and Avanafil are other scientifically proven medical compounds are used as the active ingredients of the anti-impotence drugs.
+Also, compounds like Tadalafil, Vardenafil and Avanafil are other scientifically proven medical compounds.
+These compounds are used as the active ingredients of the anti-impotence drugs.

 The reason why these drugs are called PDE 5 inhibitors is that when the molecules of the compounds dissolve into the bloodstream, they help in the inhibition of the premature action of the enzyme called PDE 5—which is responsible to subside the erection in the penis.
 This helps in sustaining the erection for longer duration and allows the ED patient to have a satisfactory lovemaking session.

-Whenever there is a case regarding the human health, we can only reach to any conclusion after confirming the scientific facts.
+Whenever there is a case regarding human health, we can only reach to any conclusion after confirming the scientific facts.
 As per the medical experts, an ED medication is formulated to promote the blood flow into the penis to revive the dead or damaged erectile tissues.
-In the case of a sexually healthy person, that extra surge in the blood flow might give a bigger erection than the normal, in the initial few uses of a medicine like Kamagra or Sildenafil tablets.
+In the case of a sexually healthy person, that extra surge in the blood flow might give a bigger erection than the normal, in the initial few uses of medicine like Kamagra or Sildenafil tablets.
 But, repeated uses of such drugs for a non-ED patient might develop a tolerance for such compounds.
 In such cases, if those persons get ED in future, then for such people, those anti-ED pills might not work again.
 Doctors also say that if a person doesn’t have ED and still, he repeatedly consumes the PDE inhibiting drugs, it might even damage the blood vessels of the penis.